IntersectMBO/cardano-ledger/shelley/chain-and-ledger/formal-spec/Properties.md

 **Property (Full Preservation of ADA)**

-### BHEAD
+### TICK

 Pots in scope: All

-With respect to the pots, the BHEAD transition uses each of the following
+With respect to the pots, the TICK transition uses each of the following
 once: NEWEPOCH and RU.

 **Property (Full Preservation of ADA)**